gibbok/notes-graphql/README.md

 What happens if another query somewhere else in the app is executed?
 Will our component re-render?
 What if it affected the data we care about?
 We now know that when another query triggers a cache write, the cache will broadcast to watchers that might be dirty.

+## Apollo cache dependency graph

+Apollo uses a dependency graph that tracks the dependencies of a field as they are read.
+The dependencies are tracked using the Optimism reactive caching developed by Apollo’s core developers.

+The Apollo caching mechanisms and these examples, we can see that Apollo offers powerful built-in performance optimizations that eliminate the need for the sort of client-side memoization akin.